fredericaltorres/vScreen.net/README.md

 - The clipboard manager store the last 32 text copied in the clipboard, that can be selected later.

+# Command Line
+- If vScreen.net stop responding, you can force to display all the applications in all the screen with the command line

+	vScreen.net.exe /restore

 # Installation
 vScreen.net.exe is a single executable depending only on .NET 4.0.
 The file vScreen.net.exe.config can be used for more advanced configuration.